artic-network/fieldbioinformatics/docs/installation.md

 # Installation

-As of [release 1.1.0](https://github.com/artic-network/fieldbioinformatics/releases/tag/1.1.0), it is probably easiest to install the `artic pipeline` using conda.
-Alternatively, you can install the pipeline itself via source/pip but you will have to also satisfy the pipeline dependencies.
+As of [release 1.4.0](https://github.com/artic-network/fieldbioinformatics/releases/tag/1.4.0), conda installation of fieldbioinformatics will become difficult due to the mutually exclusive requirements of medaka and clair3, for this reason we recommend either utilising the docker image [available here](https://quay.io/repository/artic/fieldbioinformatics) or to build the package from source after installing the dependencies via Conda.

 ## Via conda